 That might look like requesting your holiday dinner be at 5:30 pm rather than 6:30 pm, so you can still get your little one to bed by 7:00.
-Or that may be going to your family’s house around noon so your baby can get her morning nap at home.
+Or that may be going to your family’s house around noon instead of 10:30 am, so your baby can get a solid morning nap at home.

 If you plan to travel for the holidays, try to plan your drives around your kids’ sleep!
-For example, if you’ll be in the car around your child’s usual nap time, help cue your child that it’s nap time by doing part of your routine in the car; you might even consider using some white noise and/or a car seat cover to minimize distractions.
+For example, if you’ll be in the car around your child’s usual nap time, help cue them that it’s nap time by doing part of your routine in the car; you might even consider using some white noise to minimize distractions.

-If you expect to be out right up until bedtime or later, consider putting jammies on before you leave and maybe even have one parent sitting in the back seat reading a story, so that when you get home you can sing and put your child right to bed.
+If you expect to be out right up until bedtime or later, consider putting jammies on before you leave and maybe even have one parent sitting in the back seat reading a story, so that when you get home, you can sing and put your little one right to bed.

 It’s of course ideal to keep your child awake on the drive back, but we all know that’s not always possible.
 If your child falls asleep on the drive home, don’t lose heart.
 Melatonin (our natural sleep hormone!) is working on your side at bedtime, so independent sleepers should be able to drift back into sleep once you put them down.

-If your child seems to wake up more fully when you get home, walk through the bedtime routine again to remind her it’s bedtime, and then put her down.
+If your child seems to wake up more fully when you get home, walk through the bedtime routine again to remind her it’s bedtime, and then put them down.

 It’s not uncommon for kids to struggle with sleep while away, as many adults don’t sleep as well when they’re not at home.
 However, we can set our kids up for the most success possible, and not only does sticking to your normal schedule and routines help that, but establishing a sleep environment that’s as similar to home is key!